ARASHI KEISHI

 Career:

-September 1948: he makes his first appearance on stage in a troupe of children-actors.
+September 1948: he made his first appearance on stage in a troupe of children-actors.

-August 1959: he joins the Zenshinza troupe and takes the name of Arashi Keishi.
+August 1959: he joined the Zenshinza troupe and took the name of Arashi Keishi.

-January 1964: Keishi becomes an official member of the Zenshinza troupe.
+January 1964: Keishi became an official member of the Zenshinza troupe.

-August 1983: Keishi plays the role of Shirafuji Genta in Tsuruya Namboku IV's drama "Kachi Zumô Ukina no Hanabure", which is performed at the National Theater.
-His stage partners are Kawarazaki Kunitarô V and Nakamura Umenosuke IV in the roles of Oshun and Gonsuke.
+August 1983: Keishi played at the National Theatre the role of Shirafuji Genta in Katsu Hyôzô I's drama "Kachi Zumô Ukina no Hanabure"; his stage partners were Kawarasaki Kunitarô V and Nakamura Umenosuke IV in the roles of Oshun and Gonsuke.

-April 1992: Keishi receives the 47th Artistic Prize of the Japanese Government Cultural Agency (bunkachô geijutsusai shô) for his performance in the role of Ina Hanzaemon in the play "Ikaru Fuji".
+April 1992: Keishi received the 47th Artistic Award of the Japanese Government Cultural Agency (bunkachô geijutsusai shô) for his performance in the role of Ina Hanzaemon in the play "Ikaru Fuji".

 Comments: